Read the Journal Online

 The first step consists in submitting a manuscript (in English or German), prepared in Microsoft Word together with an abstract of no more than 150 words in English.
 Your name should not appear in the actual document.
-This version of the manuscript should be a finished, carefully proofread text, but it does not yet have to be formatted according to the Monatshefte style sheet (see below).
+Please follow the Monatshefte style sheet as closely as possible (see below).
 Only original articles not submitted simultaneously to other sources may be submitted.
 Based on an initial positive assessment by the editor, this manuscript will then undergo peer review.

 Please send this as attachments to an email to: email@example.com.

 Preparing Your Manuscript for Publication after Peer-Review-Based Acceptance